 Normally, PJM does not provide information relative to transmission operation to any individual market participant without providing that information to all.
 However, in this unique condition where the public health and safety requirement is to have a reliable source for safe unit shutdown and/or accident mitigation; it is imperative that specific information be provided to a nuclear plant (this information should not be provided to their marketing members).
 If PJM observes voltage violations or anticipates voltage violations (pre or post-contingency) at any nuclear stations, PJM is permitted to provide the nuclear plant with the actual voltage at that location, the post-contingency voltage at that location (if appropriate) and limiting contingency causing the violation.
-The operation for more restrictive NPIR limits at these nuclear stations should not be posted or provided to the market via eData, once off-cost operations are initiated.
-PJM Transmission Operations Manual (M-03), Section 5: Index and Operating Procedures for PJM RTO Operations, Voltage Control at Nuclear Stations contain the defined procedure to analyze and communicate NPIR or PJM limit violations to the NPGO.
+The operation for more restrictive NPIR limits at these nuclear stations should not be posted or provided to the Market via Data Viewer, once off-cost operations are initiated.
+PJM Transmission Operations Manual 03 and PJM Transmission Operating Procedures Manual 03B (CEII) contains the defined procedures to analyze and communicate plant specific NPIR or PJM limit violations to the NPGO.